A Celebration of Ireland's Highest Mountains

 About Irish Peaks

-Irish Peaks is Mountaineering Ireland’s new guide to hillwalking on Ireland’s highest mountains.
+Irish Peaks is Mountaineering Ireland’s award-winning guide to hillwalking on Ireland’s highest mountains.

 On this page you can learn more about the Irish Peaks book, you can read reviews of the book, you can check for updates on routes included in Irish Peaks and you can download Paul Tempan’s research on the origin and meaning of Irish landscape names.